-- Bruno Lage was the last manager to lose his job.
+- Frank Lampard is the latest manager to lose his job.

-- Three managers have been fired since the start of the season.
+- Six managers have been fired since the start of the season.

 Premier League Managers on the Hot Seat

 Brendan Rogers is approaching his fourth anniversary at the helm of Leicester City, with 2.5 more years left on his contract.
 However, the Foxes’ boss would probably like to celebrate this milestone in a better position in the league.
 His team sits 14th in the table, with just a point separating them from the relegation zone.